shlok-007/CoinTracker/README.md

   7. Arduino_Json.h

 Implementation:
-  initialization of the Wi-Fi module and TFT display connecting to the Wi-Fi network making HTTP request to Coin Gecko API to fetch crcyptocurrency price displaying crytocurrency data on TFT display
+  1. Initialization of the Wi-Fi module and TFT display
+  2. Connecting to the Wi-Fi network
+  3. Making an HTTP request to Coin Gecko API to fetch the cryptocurrency price
+  4. Displaying the cryptocurrency data on the TFT display

 Contributors:
-  Aniket Roy
+  1. Aniket Roy
-  Jatin Yadav
+  2. Jatin Yadav
-  Kumar Saurabh
+  3. Kumar Saurabh
-  Manish Kausik Hari Baskar
+  4. Manish Kausik Hari Baskar
-  Shlok Kumar Shaw
+  5. Shlok Kumar Shaw